vikki2020/shinyuh_covid_killer/README.md

 - Pourquoi peut-on dire que JavaScript est un langage "multi-paradigmes" ? **(s)**
 - A:Because it supports different programming types, such as imperative/procedural programming, Object-Oriented Programming(including prototypal inheritance),and fuctional programming.
 - En JS, une fonction peut-elle retourner une fonction ?
+- A:YES.
+It's very common for any js code.
+Functions are the first citizens in JS.
+They are the same data as numbers or strings, so functions can be passed to other functions as arguments, as well as returned from functions.
 - Est-ce que `alert` existe en Node.JS ?
+- A:No,alert does not exist in NodeJS.
+  In any case,alert is window's property object , only provided by the browser.That's why we sould not use alert in Node JS.
 - Est-ce que `window.console.log === console.log` dans le navigateur ?
+- A:YES.
+In the browser,console.log(console.log==window.console.log) // true.
+But console.log can be used even in Node or other environment, window.console.log can only be used in the browser.
 - Quel est votre aspect préféré de JavaScript ? **(s)**
+- I find JS is easier to get start compare to other typed languages.
+And it's very dynamic and can be applied to various projects.
+I would like to learn more about JS and it's framework in the upcoming months (though sometimes it's also not easy to understand).

 ## Épreuve pratique sur 80pts